 The heart’s inability to pump or relax properly.

-If left untreated, CHF may suddenly worsen and become life-threatening, requiring emergency evaluation and treatment.
+If left untreated, CHF may suddenly worsen and become life-threatening, requiring emergency treatment.

-Congestive heart failure is closely linked to other cardiovascular issues and is often caused by hypertension, coronary artery disease, a defect or infection that causes valve issues, or another medical condition like diabetes, obesity, or thyroid disease.
+Congestive heart failure is closely linked to other cardiovascular issues and is often a result of hypertension, coronary artery disease, or heart valve issues (whether due to a defect or infection).
+Other medical conditions, such as diabetes, obesity, and thyroid disease, can also increase the risk of developing CHF.

-Individuals who are at risk of developing a cardiovascular condition are also at risk for heart failure if their symptoms are not treated.
-A family history of heart issues can play a role along with lifestyle choices.
+People who are at risk of developing a cardiovascular condition are also at risk of heart failure if their symptoms are not treated.
+A family history of heart issues often plays a role, as do various lifestyle factors.

-When diagnosed early, CHF can be managed and treated, so it’s important to know your family history and take into consideration the risk factors that could affect you.
+When diagnosed early, CHF can be managed and treated, so it’s important to tell your doctor about your family history and any other risk factors that could affect you.

-Most cases of congestive heart failure include some symptoms, and if you believe you might be developing this condition, it’s important to visit your cardiologist for a diagnosis.
-At Manhattan Cardiovascular Associates, we may utilize a range of state-of-the-art equipment to evaluate your heart health including an electrocardiogram, echocardiogram, stress test, blood tests, or an MRI.
-These services will allow us to determine how to develop the best possible treatment plan.
+In most cases, congestive heart failure causes noticeable symptoms.
+If you believe you might be at risk of this condition, it’s important to visit your cardiologist for a diagnosis.
+At Manhattan Cardiovascular Associates, we use a range of state-of-the-art diagnostics to evaluate your heart health, including electrocardiograms, echocardiograms, stress tests, blood tests, and MRIs.
+These diagnostics give us the information we need to develop the best possible treatment plan for your situation.